YassineBouzid/real-time-weld-defect-detection-using-yolov3/README.md

 for direct use, you can download the executable of both parts of the application and use them just by double click:
 - Server exe for windows 64 and 32 bit:
 - Detection part exe for windows 64 bit only: gpu ... cpu ...
--The yolov3 pre-trained model in h5 format:
+- The yolov3 pre-trained model in h5 format:
+# Demonstrative video:
+This video will demonstrate how to use the application with a real test of it and the source code:

 # The user manual of the app:
 Once the exe files have been downloaded. on Server PC, double click on Server.exe, a window (fig: 1) will appear: